If you've ever expressed an interest in babysitting, then it's inevitable that someone will ask you to babysit for free at some point.

 Still not convinced that babysitting counts as community service?
 Check out this article which shows it definitely is!
 Does Babysitting for Free Count as Community Service?

-As family members start to have kids and build a family of their own, it's not that uncommon for siblings, cousins, and friends to begin to drift apart.
-Between work and looking after their kids, your family or friends might seem too busy to see you except for special holidays.
+As family members start to have children and build a family of their own, it's not that uncommon for siblings, cousins, and friends to begin to drift apart.
+Between work and looking after their children, your family or friends might seem too busy to see you except for special holidays.

 Babysitting gives you a great way to keep in touch with your family.
 Sitting for family members gives you a chance to spend more time with your younger cousins or nieces and nephews that you may not get much time to see any more.
 Plus you'll get a chance to chat with the grown-ups before and after babysitting.